Join the Honors Program!

 - Mark McNutt, "There Is Value in Liberal Arts Education, Employers Say...," US News and World Report, September 22, 2014

 Essays will be assessed on the how effectively the applicant addresses the prompt question and the quality of the writing.
 To be clear, we are not looking for a right answer.
-Rather we are interested in learning more about your views on general education.
+Rather we are interested in your views on the value (or lack thereof) of a liberal arts education.

 For prospective students interested in learning more about the Honors Program, please contact the Program Director at email@example.com.